-Changes operations provide change detection functionality to MIM Event Broker.
+Changes operations provide change detection functionality to UNIFYNow.
 They determine whether an operation list will begin execution by checking whether changes are detected.
 This will ensure that operation lists do not execute unless a change is present, minimising the load on the MIM server, keeping the MIM logs cleaner, and providing an event-driven, real-time solution.

 Changes operations are typically paired with a commit operation, to acknowledge detected changes.

 A changes operation, if present, is visible in a separate section from the Standard Operations in an operation list.
 Once a changes operation has been added, the operation list will not begin execution unless the changes operation reports a change.
 It is recommended that changes operations are used for the following scenarios: